Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: Numerical Results

-We employ a human segmentation dataset from TikTok dance videos on Kaggle \cite{kaggle2023dataset} to simulate human targets in the ROI.
-2615 segmented images are extracted, cropped, resized, and converted into grayscale images of size $100 \times 100$.
-Pixel values are normalized to $[0, 4\pi A^2/\lambda^2]$, representing the RCS of a voxel with area $A=\lambda/5\times\lambda/5$ \cite{huang2024ris}.
+We employ a human segmentation dataset derived from TikTok dance videos on Kaggle \cite{kaggle2023dataset} to simulate human targets in the ROI.
+A total of 2,615 segmented images are extracted, cropped, resized, and converted into grayscale images of size $100 \times 100$.
+Pixel values are normalized to the range $[0, 4\pi A^2/\lambda^2]$, representing the radar cross section (RCS) of a voxel with area $A=\lambda/5\times\lambda/5$ \cite{huang2024ris}.
 These normalized pixel values reflect the scattering characteristics of the corresponding voxels.
 Examples from the synthesized dataset are shown in Fig.~\ref{fig-dataset}.
-Note that the ground-truth images are not required by the proposed INR-based imaging method; they are used only to generate CSI measurements and evaluate imaging accuracy.
+Note that the GT images are not required by the proposed INR-based imaging method; they are used only to generate CSI and evaluate imaging accuracy in the experiments.
+The CSI is generated using the ray tracing channel model given in \cite{goldsmith2005wireless}, as presented in Sec. \ref{sec-system-model}.